mitchsw/nycbike/README.md

 The offline importer iteratively downloads the public [Citi Bike trip data](https://www.citibikenyc.com/system-data), unzips each archive, and indexes all the trips into the `journeys` graph.

 The graph contains every `:Station` as a node, and a [geospatial index](https://oss.redislabs.com/redisgraph/commands/#indexing) of their location.
-All of the 58 million journeys are represented as increments on the edge between the `src` and `dst` stations.
-The graph is setup to aggregate trips based on their time of the week (`7*24` hour buckets).
-This graph could easily be extended to aggregate trips on other dimensions.
+Each of the 58 million journeys are represented as increments on the edge between the `src` and `dst` stations (there are ~800k unique `[src]->[dst]` edges).
+The graph is setup to aggregate trips based on the trip time of the week (into `7*24` hour buckets).
+This graph could easily be extended to also aggregate trips on other dimensions too.

 To index a single trip, the following Cypher query is used: